Geoff Foster (politician)

-Geoffrey 'Geoff' Bruce Foster (born May 10, 1986) is an American politician who has served as the Delegate from the 15th District to the West Virginia House of Delegates since 2014.
-Foster is a Republican.
+Geoffrey Bruce Foster (born May 10, 1986) is an American politician who served in the West Virginia House of Delegates from 2014 to 2024.
+Foster has chaired the state's legislative Freedom Caucus since its formation in September 2023.

 Early life, education, and career

 Foster was born in Charleston, West Virginia.
 He received his Bachelor of Science in psychology from the University of Kentucky.
 He is the owner of a construction supply company.

 Elections

 2014

 In his first primary election, Foster defeated fellow Republican Duke Jordan with 61.34% of the vote to win his party's nomination.

 In the general, Foster did not face a Democrat and defeated Independent Christian Watts with 79.36% of the vote.

 2016

 In his second primary, Foster won the nomination unopposed.

 In the general, he defeated Democrat Jeffery Smith with 65.24% of the vote.

 2018

 In the primary, Foster was opposed by fellow Republican Bryan Hastings, whom he defeated with 37.32% of the vote.

 In the general, Foster received 64.13% of the vote to defeat Democrat Casey Wade Horton and unaffiliated candidate Theresa Jackson.